Same-sex marriage in Finland: Marriages

-In the first month following the entry into force of the gender-neutral marriage law, 857 same-sex marriages took place in Finland, of which 87 were newly performed and 770 were registered partnerships converted to marriages.
+In the first month after the gender-neutral marriage law came into effect, 857 same-sex marriages were recorded in Finland.
+Of these, 87 were newly performed marriages, while 770 were conversions of existing registered partnerships.
 By August 2017, 1,578 same-sex marriages had taken place in the country, of which 456 were new marriages and 1,122 were partnerships converted to marriages.
 The following table shows the number of marriages and divorces performed in Finland as per data published by Statistics Finland.
 It does not include conversions from registered partnerships.

 Religious performance

-Same-sex marriage remains a controversial matter in the Evangelical Lutheran Church of Finland, the largest Christian denomination in Finland.
-Many priests officiate at same-sex marriages and offer their blessings to the unions.
-However, the matter is contentious within the church.
+Same-sex marriage remains a controversial topic in the Evangelical Lutheran Church of Finland, the largest Christian denomination in Finland.
+Thousands of Finns resigned from the Church in November 2014 due to comments made by some church officials supporting the new marriage legislation.
+Many priests officiate at same-sex marriages and offer their blessings to the couples.
+However, the matter is contentious within the Church.
 In November 2020, a group of ministers opposed to same-sex marriage called on the church synod to sanction priests who officiate at such marriages.
-Archbishop Tapio Luoma has called on dioceses not to sanction priests who perform marriages for same-sex couples, saying that the issue "cannot be settled by sanctions" but that "any solution for the church must be based on the fact that there can be disagreement on the matter".
+Archbishop of Turku Tapio Luoma has called on dioceses not to sanction priests who perform marriages for same-sex couples, saying that the issue "cannot be settled by sanctions" but that "any solution for the [C]hurch must be based on the fact that there can be disagreement on the matter".
 A 2019 survey conducted by the University of Eastern Finland showed that 57% of priests in the Evangelical Lutheran Church would marry same-sex couples if explicitly permitted by the church leadership to do so.

 In September 2020, the Supreme Administrative Court of Finland ruled that diocesan chapters may sanction priests who perform same-sex marriages.
 The Diocese of Helsinki has taken a position not to issue warnings to priests who perform same-sex marriages.
+In March 2024, the Bishops' Conference of the Evangelical Lutheran Church of Finland recommended a compromise provision where marriage would have been defined both as between "a man and a woman" and between "two people".
+If approved by the General Synod, the measure would have allowed priests to perform same-sex marriages; however, it failed to reach the required threshold at a vote on 9 May 2025.
+It passed by 62 votes to 40—15 short of the 77 required.
+In November 2024, two parish churches in Vantaa voted to allow same-sex marriages.